VBAndCs/sVB-Small-Visual-Basic/Readme.md

             "Second Line"
 ```

-You can use _ at any position expet before of after the dot `.`.
+You can use _ at any position except before or after the dot `.`.

 15. You can also split the line at some positions without using the _ .
 These positions are:
 - after the following symbols: `,`, `=`, `+`, `-`, `*`. `/`, `(`, `[`, `{`, `or`, `and`.